Mastodon

 Everyone thinks they are fine with risk until they watch their own money go down.
 You can read a hundred articles about how markets always recover.
 You can nod along to charts showing long-term growth.
 But none of that prepares you for the feeling of opening your app and seeing a number that is less than what you put in.

-Starting with 50 or 100 pounds a month is not just a way to dip your toe in.
-It is a training ground.
+Starting with 50 or 100 pounds a month does more than dip your toe in: it is a training ground.
 When the market drops 10% and your 600-pound portfolio loses 60 quid, it stings a bit but it is not life-changing.
 That is the point.
 You get to experience the emotional side of investing - the anxiety, the urge to sell, the temptation to check every hour - while the actual financial consequences are tiny.

 You also get space to make mistakes cheaply.
 Maybe you panic-sell during your first dip and then watch the price recover a week later.
 That lesson costs you 15 pounds instead of 15,000.
 Maybe you chase a hot stock tip and it goes nowhere.
 Better to learn that with beer money than your house deposit.